Weighing app development on Sony

 For content creators and brands, entering Sony’s ecosystem means finding an audience more likely to pay for premium content and stay loyal to brands that earn their trust.

 Unlike Samsung’s Tizen or LG’s webOS, Sony doesn’t have a proprietary TV operating system.
-Instead, it runs on Google TV — basically a layer built on top of the Android TV OS.
+Instead, it runs on Google TV, which is basically a layer built on top of the Android TV OS.

-But while the operating system is shared, the user experience is not — and that’s where things get interesting.
+But while the operating system is shared, the user experience is not.
+And that’s where things get interesting when you’re building apps for Sony Smart TVs.

 Android TV vs. Google TV